Gurkirat-singh-oye/buriburitrials/README.md

 # buriburitrials
 a project on CI/CD operations

-trying to make my mobile into a my personal cloud platform
+trying to make my mobile into a personal cloud platform